semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

 `rule_parse_info` is straightfoward.
 It records the time spent parsing each rule.

 `targets` poses more difficulty.
 Since files are run in parallel, the amount of time spent parsing (`parse_times`) and matching (`match_times`) will inevitably be meaningless compared against `total_time` or `core_time`.
 Therefore, the total run time (`run_times`) of each target for each rule is taken within the parallel run.
 This helps contextualize the time spent parsing and matching each target.
-The sum of the run times thus can (and uusally should) be longer than the total time.
+The sum of the run times thus can (and usually should) be longer than the total time.

 The lists `rule_parse_info`, `match_times`, `parse_times`, and `run_times` are all in the same order as `rules`.
 That is, the parse time of rule `rules[0]` is `rule_parse_info[0]`.